tronprotocol/tronbox/README.md

   });
   // ...
 ```
-In TronBox artifacts (starting from version 2.0.5) the following commands are equivalent:
+Starting from version 2.0.5, in TronBox artifacts () the following commands are equivalent:
 ```
 instance.call('getBalance', accounts[0]);
 instance.getBalance(accounts[0]);
 instance.getBalance.call(accounts[0]);
 ```
-As a general rule, the Tronbox artifact expects all the parameters to be passed to the contract in an array, except if the method requires only one parameter.
-So, the following will throw an error:
+and you can pass the arguments for the method in both the following ways:
 ```
 instance.sendCoin(address, amount, {from: account[1]});
 ```
-the correct call is
+and
 ```
 instance.sendCoin([address, amount], {from: account[1]});
 ```